 I’ve always been fascinated with presenting the inside of home to the public in order to create an experience leading from present to past using photography, sculpture and setting.
 These attributes are operational in my works to preserve cultural characteristics that are being erased in urban communities of color.
-The location of the Hillcroft and I-69 underpass lends itself perfectly, because it’s community is culturally diverse and a high traffic area for businesses.
-I will use this opportunity to create a photographic altarpiece resembling classical paintings from an era such as the Renaissance, acting as the transverse experience of past to present, to celebrate the integration of culture in a community with such diversity.
-While the altarpiece is a representation of class and importance from a traditional era of painting, the architecture of this contemporary altarpiece will mimic the walls of homes in the urban communities of Houston today and it’s portraits are an intimate look into the lives of the people that occupy those homes.
+The location of the Hillcroft Park & Ride METRO lends itself perfectly, because the local community is culturally diverse and the location is a high traffic area for businesses.
+I use this opportunity to create a photographic altarpiece resembling classical paintings from an era such as the Renaissance, acting as the transverse experience of past to present, to celebrate the integration of culture in a community with such diversity.
+While the altarpiece is a representation of class and importance from a traditional era of painting, the architecture of this contemporary altarpiece mimics the walls of homes in the urban communities of Houston today; the accompanying portraits are an intimate look into the lives of the people that occupy those homes.

-In this particular stage of my career a majority of my attention is focused on the representation of women and increased scrutiny they’ve undergone, because of legal dictation of their human rights and the mistreatment of women of color.
-This photographic altarpiece will be a dedication of appreciation to a group of multicultural women, whom I know by way of being influential in their communities and challenging the perception of inferiority and denying discrimination.
+In this particular stage of my career a majority of my attention is focused on the representation of women and the increased scrutiny they’ve undergone because of legal dictation of their human rights and the mistreatment of women of color.
+This photographic altarpiece is a dedication of appreciation to a group of multicultural women, whom I know by way of being influential in their communities and challenging the perception of inferiority and denying discrimination.
 A historical aspect of diligence is preserved through the work they perform within their communities and it represents a positive standard for future generations of children.
-The altar is critical in broadening the spectrum of gender appreciation and cultural awareness, because of the monumental presentation of the portraits within the altar; along with the effect of it’s decorative features that are a metaphorical stand-in for the detailed determination of the ladies to influence their communities.
+The altar is critical in broadening the spectrum of gender appreciation and cultural awareness because of the monumental presentation of the portraits within the altar, along with the effect of the decorative features that are a metaphorical stand-in for the detailed determination of the ladies to influence their communities.

 Colby Deal is a photographic artist born and raised in Houston, Texas and received his Bachelors of Fine Arts in Photography from The University of Houston.
 Within his practice, he explores the culmination of elements of the psychological environment as well as the physical by combining street photography and portraiture to capture the essence of vibrant communities.